Prats222/GIS/README.md

 ## Acknowledgments

-- The GIS-BEL project is built upon the contributions of open-source geospatial communities and libraries.
+- The GIS project is built upon the contributions of open-source geospatial communities and libraries.